Beretta Holding: North America

-American sales produce over half of Beretta's revenue.

 Beretta USA was founded in 1972 and based in Accokeek, Maryland.
 It manufactures military, police, and civilian pistols.
+United States sales produce over half of Beretta's revenue.
 In May 2013 the company announced that, despite disagreements with the State of Maryland over recently enacted changes to Maryland gun control laws, it would not relocate its Accokeek facility.
 As of 2014, the facility employed around 400 workers.

 In January 2014 Beretta announced the construction of a design and production facility in Gallatin, Tennessee to expand its US operations.
-On July 22, 2014, in a reversal of their 2013 decision to keep some production operations in Accokeek, Beretta announced that it would move all manufacturing from Maryland to the Gallatin facility, which was originally expected to manufacture machinery and new products only.
+On 22 July 2014, in a reversal of their 2013 decision to keep some production operations in Accokeek, Beretta announced that it would move all manufacturing from Maryland to the Gallatin facility, which was originally expected to manufacture machinery and new products only.
 Beretta stated that the decision was in response to further restrictions on firearms manufacturing being considered by the Maryland Legislature.
 The new US$45 million facility, on a 100 acre site in the Nashville area, was scheduled to be completed in early 2015 and ultimately employ 300 workers.
 However, construction was delayed by weather.

 Then-CEO Ugo Gussalli Beretta personally visited the Gallatin site and stated, regarding the new facility, "In return for our investment in jobs, facilities, and assistance to the local economy, we ask for respect and a supportive business climate.
 We deserve such respect.
 We make the standard sidearm for the U.S. armed forces.
 We also make firearms that police and consumers use to save their lives and the lives of others."
 Beretta began moving equipment into the Gallatin plant once it received a certificate of occupancy in December 2015, and by January 2016 the plant was partially operational.
 On 15 April, the company celebrated its factory opening with a ribbon-cutting ceremony officiated by Tennessee Gov. Bill Haslam, Ugo Gussalli Beretta and his sons, Pietro and Franco.